Willie Redmond: Grave

-Redmond's body was buried in a detached grave in the convent's garden outside the Locre Hospice Cemetery, on the 8 June 1917, near to where the bodies of men from his Brigade who also fell in action that day are buried.
-At his request, soldiers from both the 16th (Irish) Division and the 36th (Ulster) Division provided his Guard of Honour.
+Redmond's body was buried in a detached grave in the convent's garden outside the Locre Hospice Cemetery, on the 8 June 1917, near to where the bodies of men from his Brigade who also fell in action that day are buried.It was falsely stated in an Irish news report in 2013 when the Irish Taoiseach and British Prime Minister visited the grave site that Redmond had specifically requested to be buried apart from British war graves in protest against the execution of the 1916 Easter Rising leaders, but this is not true At his request, soldiers from both the 16th (Irish) Division and the 36th (Ulster) Division provided his Guard of Honour.
 The men of the 36th (Ulster) Division made a donation of £100 to a memorial fund for him.

 In October 1919 his widow Eleanor visited the grave and was pleased with how it had been kept by the Sisters.
 When the War Graves Commission started to concentrate burials in the area they wrote to her asking for her permission to move him.
 Eleanor requested that his body be left where it lay in the care of the nuns of Locre.

 Redmond was the 'Grand Old Man of the Irish Division' and is a key representative figure of the Irish constitutional nationalists who fought in the 1914-1918 War.
 His detached 'lonely grave' came to be emblematic in the subsequent political passage of events in Ireland in the 20th Century of the dislocation and ambiguity that the Irish nation felt for its sons who had chosen to fight in the conflict.